Momooou/Megazone-Cloud-Technical-Assignment-2023/README.md

 A short-lived URL shortener solution with AWS

 # Quickstart
+1. Set up AWS profile by using AWS CLI.
-1. `terraform init`
+2. `terraform init`
-2. `terraform apply`
+3. `terraform apply`
-3. Push to remote repository to get the AWS API endpoint updated.
+4. Push to remote repository to get the AWS API endpoint updated.